Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Feel for lumps under the skin, in the front or along the sides of either testicle.
 A lump may feel like a kernel of uncooked rice or a small, hard pea.

-Have your doctor check any swellings or lumps you find.
+Have your healthcare provider check any swellings or lumps you find.

-Changes in the testicles can have causes other than cancer, but it is important to see your doctor if you are unsure about anything you see or feel.
-Also ask your doctor about testicular exams during your regular checkups.
-Most doctors agree that examining a man's testicles should also be part of regular physical exams.
-The doctor may be able to find any lumps you may have missed.
+Changes in the testicles can have causes other than cancer.
+But it is important to see your healthcare provider if you are unsure about anything you see or feel.
+Also ask your healthcare provider about testicular exams during your regular checkups.
+Most healthcare providers agree that examining a man's testicles should also be part of regular physical exams.
+The healthcare provider may be able to find any lumps you may have missed.

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR